MaddyGuthridge/portfolio-data/blog/oop-orchestra/README.md

         // Let's make her play fortissimo!
         cheryl.setBowPressure(0.95);
         cheryl.setBowSpeed(0.8);
-        // This becomes even more complex as
+        // This gets even more complex when
+        // you consider that different bow
-        // different bow and speeds are
+        // speeds and pressures are required
-        // required for different of note!
+        // for different pitches of note!
         // Oh dear!
         cheryl.bowStart();
         Thread.sleep(1);